SheCodesAustralia/workshopcontent/content/python/space_turtle_chomp/_index.md

 Transcribed and adapted by Kieran McCluskey with some help from Adrian Smith

-Reformatted and re-adapted for SheCodes Australia by Ben Fitzhardinge
+Reformatted and re-adapted for She Codes Australia by Ben Fitzhardinge

 For more Python tutorials visits [www.christianthompson.com](http://www.christianthompson.com)